To save you some grief next holiday season I jotted down a few things to consider before you start making Christmas gifts with essential oils.

-5) Use The Right Carrier Oil For The Project
+5. Use The Right Carrier Oil For The Project

-When making scrubs always test the carrier oil but mixing up a small batch of the scrub and letting it sit on the counter for a few days.
+When making scrubs always test the carrier oil by mixing up a small batch of the scrub and letting it sit on the counter for a few days.

 Is it too thick?
 Is it too runny?

-I made the mistake of using just coconut oil in my foot scrubs and once it sat on the counter for a few days it got too hard to use.
+I made the mistake of using solid coconut oil in my foot scrubs and once it sat on the counter for a few days it got too hard to use.

-6) Get Your Supplies Together Ahead of Time
+6. Get Your Supplies Together Ahead Of Time

 Naturally, you need some oils.
 You can select a starter kit or buy the oils individually.

-If you choose to purchase your oils individually you can get the ones you like based on scents you want to use for the gifts.
+If you choose to purchase your oils individually you can get the ones you like based on the scents you want to use for the gifts.